Organoselenium chemistry: In organic synthesis

+Contrary to theoretical productions, selenium stablizes geminal carbanions slightly less than the corresponding sulfur compounds.
+Moreover, selenium is so nucleophilic that alkyl halides preferentially alkylate the selenium in many selenoether anions, before the halide collapses the resulting ylide in a nucleophilic substitution.
+Nevertheless, propargylic selenoether anions alkylate without deselenation, and then oxidize to α-selenoenones.

+Heated 1-selena-2,3-diazoles decompose to the corresponding alkyne.

 Vinylic selenides

 Vinylic selenides are organoselenium compounds that play a role in organic synthesis, especially in the development of convenient stereoselective routes to functionalized alkenes.
 Although various methods are mentioned for the preparation of vinylic selenides, a more useful procedure has centered on the nucleophilic or electrophilic organoselenium addition to terminal or internal alkynes.
 For example, the nucleophilic addition of selenophenol to alkynes affords, preferentially, the Z-vinylic selenides after longer reaction times at room temperature.
 The reaction is faster at a high temperature; however, the mixture of Z- and E-vinylic selenides was obtained in an almost 1:1 ratio.
 On the other hand, the adducts depend on the nature of the substituents at the triple bond.
 Conversely, vinylic selenides can be prepared by palladium-catalyzed hydroselenation of alkynes to afford the Markovnikov adduct in good yields.
 There are some limitations associated with the methodologies to prepare vinylic selenides illustrated above; the procedures described employ diorganoyl diselenides or selenophenol as starting materials, which are volatile and unstable and have an unpleasant odor.
 Also, the preparation of these compounds is complex.